Golden Visa in Italy

 Unlike other countries, Italy’s Golden Visa does not offer the option to invest in Real Estate to get this Visa.
 This means you cannot get this visa by buying a property in Italy.

-However, if you are interested in this option and are open to invest in other countries, check here the Golden Visa for Spain and the Golden Visa for Greece, where you will be able to get this visa by buying a property.
+However, if you are interested in this option and are open to investinginvest in other countries, check here the Golden Visa for Greece, where you will be able to get this visa by buying a property.

 Who is Eligible for a Golden Visa in Italy?

-You are eligible for an Italian Golden Visa if you are a non-EU citizen, and make a single investment into one of the following aspects mentioned before.
+You are eligible for an Italian Golden Visa if you are a non-EU citizen, and make a single investment into one of the options mentioned before.

 Two sections make up the application for a Golden visa for Italy: